nschnettler/AdvancedLayersThemeInstaller/README.md

 # AdvancedLayersThemeInstaller

-Advanced Layers Theme Installer is a template to help you to publish your apps to Google Play.
+Advanced Layers Theme Installer is a template to help you to publish your Layers Themes to Google Play.